Advertisement

 • Low fat dairy products

-As for foods you should limit, experts suggest restricting your intake of the following items—or even ditching them altogether.
+While these foods create the foundation of healthy diet, it’s equally important to be mindful of what to limit.
+Experts suggest restricting your intake of the following items—or even ditching them altogether.

 Bacon